emils2992/Apexleague/replit.md

 - June 20, 2025.
 Added .rolal and .rolver commands with comprehensive permission hierarchy validation
 - June 20, 2025.
 Enhanced .uk command with security checks to prevent unauthorized role modifications
 - June 20, 2025.
 Implemented bot position validation and proper error handling for role management operations
+- June 20, 2025.
+Corrected emoji usage in role management commands to use existing custom Discord emojis instead of Unicode emojis
+- June 20, 2025.
+Updated log message format in .rolal and .rolver commands to use consistent embed structure with custom emojis
+- June 20, 2025.
+Changed time emoji from static to animated version for better visual feedback
+- June 20, 2025.
+Added detailed timing logs to registration process to monitor database write performance

 ## User Preferences